 First Strike T15, Planet Eclipse MG100, Dye DAM, and the Carmatech SAR12C

 Currently, the Pro Paintball Team is hard at work finalizing the testing for the T15, MG100, DAM, and SAR12C.
-We look forward to providing you with some incredible insight into the performance as we finish all of our stress tests!
+We look forward to providing you with incredible insight into the performance as we finish our stress tests!
 Stay Tuned!